tponomarenko/lab_golang_mysql/README.md

 # Lab – Phonebook service in Go

 The goal of the lab is to build and run a simple phonebook service that requires a relational database to store phonebook records.
+Another goal is to practice interaction with a service that provides a REST API over the HTTP protocol.

+The service provides a typical **CRUD** API for managing a phone book.
+CRUD stands for **C**reate, **R**ead, **U**pdate, **D**elete.
+APIs like this one are common in production environments.

 ## Table of contents